gear-tech/sails/README.md

-of doing this in fully manual mode using means provided by the Gear Protocol - whether you want to use a set of the `msg::send` functions from the `gstd` crate for interacting from one application with another, or you want to use functionality provided by the `gclient` crate for interacting from off-chain code with an on-chain application, or you can create your JavaScript application using [sails-js](js/README.md), all you need to do is to compose byte payload according to the layout outlined in the [Payload Encoding](#payload-encoding) section and send it to an application.
+of doing this in fully manual mode using means provided by the Gear Protocol - whether you want to use a set of the `msg::send` functions from the `gstd` crate for interacting from one application with another, or you want to use functionality provided by the `gclient` crate for interacting from off-chain code with an on-chain application, or you can use `@gear-js/api` library for interacting with your program from JavaScript, all you need to do is to compose byte payload according to the layout outlined in the [Payload Encoding](#payload-encoding) section and send it to an application.
 Thanks to the generated IDL, Sails provides a way to interact with your application using generated clients